-Using Clips from "In Her Shoes"
+From "In Her Shoes"

 Learner Outcomes/Objectives: Students will learn to use the Say, Mean, Matter method of poetry analysis and practice their explication skills in a formal essay.
 They will become familiar with poems written by Elizabeth Bishop, "One Art", Jane Kenyan, "Let Evening Come", and e. e. cummings, "i carry your heart with me."

 Rationale: Language arts standards require students to be able to interpret poetry.
 Snippets from these poems can be used to teach and exercise this skill.
 Poetry recited in a film not only has a context, it has sound; poetry in a film can serve to communicate meaning with more clarity than words on a page.
 Students are inclined to pay attention to recitations of poetry done by popular actors or actresses.